- TypeScript 59.7%

 Built from backend/ |

-8000 | FastAPI REST API |
+internal | FastAPI REST API (not exposed externally) |

 zbudget-db |